USS JACKSON LCS 6

 September 22, USS Jackson moored at Berth 5, Pier 6 on Naval Base San Diego after a three-week transit from Mayport, Fla.

-October 13, The Jackson returned to San Diego after a three-day underway off the coast of southern California.
+October 13, The Jackson (Crew 203) returned to San Diego after a three-day underway off the coast of southern California.